-Mist drifting between the quartz-sandstone pillars of Wulingyuan, Zhangjiajie's UNESCO scenic area in northwest Hunan
+Mist drifting between the quartz-sandstone pillars of Wulingyuan, the scenic area at the heart of Zhangjiajie in northwest Hunan

 Destination · China